 I’m back with more purple goodness! 😀 (click here to check out my purple sweet potato falafels and find some information on the nutritional benefits of purple sweet potatoes).

 Having read about their health benefits in connection with the Okinawa diet, purple sweet potatoes have been the object of my curiosity for many months now (for more on this scroll to the very bottom).
 Once I finally got my hands on these elusive tubers I knew I wanted to make something special.
-Inspired by the sweet potato falafels from the MaE deli and a sweet potato falafel wrap from Crussh, I set out to create my own, and thus, these purple patties of pure perfection (or so I claim) were born.
+Inspired by the sweet potato falafels from the MaE deli and a sweet potato falafel wrap from Crussh, I set out to create my own, and thus, these purple patties were born.

 - 200 g cooked purple sweet potato

-- ca. 2 heaped tbsp flour (I used wholemeal spelt)/ as much as you need to bind mix
+- ca. 2 heaped tbsp flour (I used wholemeal spelt)/ as much as you need for the mix to bind**

 - chili powder